progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--Then, you can see the previous commit by specifying `HEAD^`, which means "the parent of HEAD":-->

-Du kannst jetzt den vorletzten Commit mit `HEAD^` referenzieren, d.h. "den direkten Vorfahren von HEAD".
+Du kannst jetzt den vorletzten Commit mit `HEAD^` referenzieren, d.h. „den direkten Vorfahren von HEAD“.

 	$ git show HEAD^
 	commit d921970aadf03b3cf0e71becdaab3147ba71cdef